flare-foundation/docs/docs/tech/fassets/redemption.md

     Agents can pay the redemption from any address they control on the underlying chain.
     It does not need to be the same address where they receive minting payments.

-5. After the payment is finalized, the agent uses the [State Connector](../state-connector.md) to prove the payment and obtain a payment proof.
+5. After the payment is finalized, the agent uses the [Flare Data Connector](../data-connector.md) to prove the payment and obtain a payment proof.

 6. After the payment proof is presented to the FAssets system, the agent's vault collateral and pool collateral that were backing those FAssets are released.